dvstark/findsat_mrt_inspection/README.md

 <h1> Instructions for running satellite mask inspection tools </h1>

 <b>Disclaimer: All codes in this repo and under construction.
-Some (all?) are poorly documented, and probably not very efficient.</b>
+Some (all?) are poorly documented, probably not very efficient, and definitely not very pretty or following best practices.</b>

 <h2> List of files: </h2>